valentinegb/apple-music-rich-presence/README.md

 cargo install --git https://github.com/valentinegb/apple-music-rich-presence.git --tag v1.0.0
 ```

-The program has only been tested on macOS.
-It probably works okay on Linux too,
+The program has only been tested on macOS, and it probably only works on macOS.
-but probably doesn't work at all on Windows.